cesardelarosa/push_swap/README.md

 ```

 The checker reads the list of moves from push_swap and verifies whether the sequence correctly sorts the provided input.

 ---

+## Tests

+The project includes several tests to ensure both the correctness and performance of `push_swap`.
+Below is an overview of the available tests:

+1. **Bash Test**
+   A simple Bash script is provided for running a single test from the command line.
+It accepts an argument representing the number of elements, generates random numbers, executes `push_swap` with these numbers, counts the number of moves, and verifies the result using the checker.
+This is useful for quickly testing individual cases.

+2. **Correction Test**
+   This test uses predetermined parameters to verify that `push_swap` produces a correct sequence of moves for specific cases.
+It tests values of _n_ = 2, 3, 5, 100, and 500.
+For each _n_, multiple tests are executed (with the number of tests calculated using a gamma function) and only those tests that result in an "OK" from the checker are considered.
+The script prints statistics including the number of tests, average moves, minimum and maximum moves, and the OK rate.

+3. **Performance Graph Test**
+   This test generates a scatter plot that shows the performance of `push_swap` across a range of _n_ values (from 1 to 500).
+The script runs tests for each value of _n_ and plots the number of moves for tests that pass (i.e., return "OK").
+This graph provides insight into the scalability of the algorithm.

+---